seanwhs/Plans/Becoming-an-Architect-Solopreneur/Part-8-Public-Beta-Prep.md

 - **User experience details matter enormously** at this stage.
 Even small friction points in onboarding get amplified with more users.
 - **Analytics feedback** is incredibly valuable for guiding roadmap decisions.
 - The Contractual Foundation continues to pay dividends — adding new features like custom reports was faster than expected.
-- Balancing “move fast” with “don’t break privacy or reliability” is the core tension of industrial SaaS, and the governance loop helps navigate it.
+- Balancing “move fast” with “don’t break privacy or reliability” is the core tension of industrial SaaS, and the governance loop helps navigate it effectively.

 ---